ANTsX/ANTs/README.md

 ## References

 A large collection of journal articles have been published using ANTs software and can be found by searching Google Scholar or PubMed.
-Below, we also provide a curated list of the most relevant articles to be used as a guide or for citing ANTs methods.
+Below, we provide a curated list of the most relevant articles to be used as a guide for better understanding or citing ANTs.

 ### Image Registration